Evident-Industrial/NDE_Open_File_Format/site/docs/general-concepts/dataset-dimensions.md

 # Dimensions

-The dimensions describe the different axes of the data set ([see referential system explanation](/NDE_Open_File_Format/docs/conventions/conventions.html)).
+The dimensions describe the different axes of the dataset ([see referential system explanation](/NDE_Open_File_Format/docs/conventions/conventions.html)).

 It is an array of dimension [objects](/NDE_Open_File_Format/docs/general-concepts/objects/objects.html) that are always given in the same order as the HDF5 data has been created (dim 0, 1, 2).